Elissa M. Derrickson, Ph.D.

 Email Jan Vohrer

-Ms. Sarah E. Lewis, Program Assistant for the Dean of Undergraduate Studies, Messina, National Fellowships, and Pre-Health Programs
+Ms. Sarah E. Lewis, Program Assistant for the Dean of Undergraduate and Graduate Studies, Messina, National Fellowships, and Pre-Health Programs

 Sarah graduated from Winthrop University with a Bachelor of Arts in Visual Art and a minor in mathematics.
 Shortly after graduation, she moved to Japan as a participant in the JET Programme, living and working as an English teacher in the port city of Kobe from 2009 to 2014.
-Sarah currently works within the office of the Dean of Undergraduate Studies, providing support to the Messina, National Fellowships, and Pre-Health Programs, as well as to the deans for the classes of 2019 and 2020.
-She also serves as Green Office Representative, along with Patrick Cassidy of Messina.
+Sarah currently works within the office of the Dean of Undergraduate and Graduate Studies, providing support to the Messina, National Fellowships, and Pre-Health Programs, as well as to the class deans.
+She also works with students as a Messina mentor, and serves as Green Office Representative.

 Email Sarah E. Lewis